 Beyond that, you should be aware that when it comes to receiving support when you’re experiencing cybersecurity issues, shared hosting providers usually don’t include customer service into their hosting plans.
 In other words, you’re basically left on your own with your problems.

-For instance, 10Web as a managed WordPress hosting provider offers an all-in-one package deal including a high-quality security service, that protects your website from hacker attacks without you even realizing it.
+For instance, 10Web as an Automated WordPress Platform provider offers an all-in-one package deal including a high-quality security service, that protects your website from hacker attacks without you even realizing it.

 For those of you who are curious, take a look at our approach for how to secure your WordPress Site here.